frappe/waba_integration/README.md

-## WhatsApp Bussiness API Integration
+## WhatsApp Business API Integration

-Work with WhatsApp Bussiness Cloud API from your Frappe site
+Work with WhatsApp Business Cloud API from your Frappe site

 #### License